God's Strong Love

 What Is God Saying?

-The redeemed of the Lord echo that song now, and when the dawn of eternity comes, it will still be the redeemed who sing of God in what is called The Song of Moses, servant of God and the song of the Lamb (Rev. 15:3-4).
+The redeemed of the Lord echo that song now, and when the dawn of eternity comes, it will be the redeemed who sing of God, the Song of Moses, servant of God, and the song of the Lamb (Rev. 15:3-4).
 The triumph belongs to the King of the Ages.
 The redeemed will sing of God's triumph in Christ in the most joyous music of Heaven.
 It begins with, but it doesn't end with Moses.

 How Does This Apply To Us?

-God shut the door behind His redeemed and delivered people.
-Let this same thought and fact bring confidence to us today It will make such a difference in our lives to know that God has delivered us from the reach of the enemy.
-The things that enslaved us, all the sorry failures of the past, all the glittering trivialities that once consumed our life and energy, and all the poor and paltry goals that we once thought so important are now behind us like.
-The door is closed.
-We are redeemed, and in His strong love, we are being led to glory.
+God closes the door on the enemy, the things that enslaved us, the failures, the trivialities that once consumed our lives, and the goals that we once thought so important.
+We are redeemed, and in his strong love, he leads us to glory.
 The future is bright.
 The past is dead.
 The present is meaningful.

 Pray With Me

-Lord, I want to be constantly aware and instantly responsive to this great fact: along with all the redeemed, You lead and guide me by Your love and strength.
-Thank You for love that is strong and for strength that is love.
-Let Your strong love lead me.
-When I am tempted to turn aside, unveil what can be mine when I let You lead the way.
-When I grow weary in well-doing, saying, "What's the use?" let Your strong love point me in the way that is truth and life.
-When I have lost my zest for spiritual health and material mindedness has dampened the flame of spiritual zeal, flood my soul with the glory and the joy of Your love.
-Lead me by Your steadfast love so that I may find my way through the bewildering maze of lesser options into fulfilling and meaningful experiences of life in You.
+Lord, I want to be responsive to this remarkable fact: along with all the redeemed, you lead and guide me by your love and strength.
+Thank you for love that is strong and for strength that is love.
+Show me what can be mine when I let you lead the way.
+When I grow weary in well-doing, let your strong love point me in the way that is truth and life.
+When material-mindedness has put out the flame of spiritual zeal, flood my soul with the glory and the joy of your love.
+Help me find my way through the bewildering maze of lesser options into fulfilling and meaningful experiences of life in you.

-Thank You, Lord, for the strength that guides.
-My impetuous and willful nature will sometimes pull away from Your restraining grace.
-Let Your strength guide me.
-Let me feel the power of Your love compelling me to return to the path of life.
-If I ever say I want to be free from You, let Your loving strength hold me close until I see that it is foolish to be free from You, when I can be so abundantly free in You.
-Such is the leading of Your love; it makes me want to live for You, and it makes me fit for You to live with me.
+Thank you, Lord, for the strength that guides.
+My willful nature will sometimes pull away from your restraining grace.
+Let your strength guide me.
+Let me feel the power of your love, compelling me to return to the path of life.
+If I ever say I want to be free from you, let your loving strength hold me close until I see that it is foolish to be free from you, when I can be so abundantly free in you.
+Such is the leading of your love.

 Moving On In The Life of Prayer

-Prayer is the time to face facts and see that God has triumphed.
-Stay in communication with God.
-See Him in the headlights of faith and then, look in the rear-view mirror, and see that God has redeemed us.
-God has dealt with our enemies.
+Prayer is the time to see that God has triumphed.
+Stay in communication with him, who has dealt with your enemies.

 Next